 Theories, research, and applications of Cognitive Psychology.
 Research projects will familiarize students with the scientific method used to study pattern recognition, attention, memory, language and thinking.
-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
+Seminars three hours a week.